92green/dataparcels/packages/dataparcels-docs/src/pages/ui-behaviour.md

 ## Pure rendering

-Pure rendering is achieved through the use of <Link to="/api/ParcelBoundary">ParcelBoundaries</Link>.
+Pure rendering is achieved automatically through the use of <Link to="/api/ParcelBoundary">ParcelBoundaries</Link>.
 In this example, ParcelBoundaries render as coloured boxes.
 As you type in an input, the colours will change to indicate which ParcelBoundaries have re-rendered.

-Note how the `height` field has a prop of `pure={false}`, and therefore updates every time there is a change.

 <ParcelBoundaryPure />